phylo42/PEWO/examples/2_placement_accuracy_for_a_bacterial_taxonomy/README.md

 EPA-ng, PPlacer, RAPPAS and Apples are tested.

-Only 10 pruning are launched and a limited set of parameters is tested.
+Only 10 pruning are launched and for a set of parameters in each program.
 This analysis will require around 2 hours of computation.

-A better analysis would ask for >50 prunings; to generate a wide range of topologies (1 leaf pruned, large clades pruned, ...).
+A better analysis would require for >50 prunings to generate a wide range of topologies (1 leaf pruned, large clades pruned, ...).